Caterham 21: Design and specifications

 Some components were taken from mainstream models (such as the rear light clusters from the Mk1 Ford Mondeo hatchback, door mirrors from the Rover 200, front indicators from the Suzuki Cappuccino, etc.) in addition to the Seven-based mechanical underpinnings.

 Most of the cars built by the factory were fitted with either the 1.6L or 1.8L variants of the K-Series engine, all of which were controlled by the Rover MEMS ECU.
 Two cars were built with engines in the "Very High Performance Derivative" (VHPD) specification.
 The Ford Type 9 transmission, as used in the Ford Sierra, was the standard gearbox, with Caterham's own 6-speed manual offered as an option.
 With the 133 hp engine tune, the base car was capable of 0-60 mph (97 km/h) in 6.7 seconds and a top speed of 127 mph.

 A single fixed-roof car, named the 21 GTO, was built to be used for racing.
 This car was equipped with the 230 hp engine from the Caterham 7 R500, and with it the GTO was capable of a 0–60 mph (97 km/h) sprint in 3.8 seconds and a top speed of 153 mph.

 Racing

 The GT editions of the 21 were successfully raced from 1999 to 2001, including the GT car run by GPS Racing winning its class in the Belcar 24hr race and resoundingly beating the Lotus Elises in that class.
 Caterham used the GTO car to develop the Minister R500 engine.
 Caterham's final GTO car ended up with Great Lakes Caterham in Michigan, US and was fitted with the RST-V8 engine, now used in the Caterham Levante (supercharged to 500 bhp).

 Series 2

-A single series 2 prototype was created by Caterham, with a view to fitting a "standard" superstructure from an MGF and having enough space for a larger power plant, moving the car into the territory occupied at the time by manufacturers such as TVR.
+A single series 2 prototype was created by Caterham, with a view to fitting a "standard" superstructure from an MG F and having enough space for a larger power plant, moving the car into the territory occupied at the time by manufacturers such as TVR.
 It received a lukewarm reception and wasn't put into production.